The Finiteness Threshold Width of Lattice Polytopes: Introduction

-This is easy in dimension $2$, where Pick's Theorem implies that there are finitely many different lattice polygons for each size and an enumeration algorithm is straightforward, but the task seemingly makes no sense in dimension $3$ and higher, where the number is infinite already for the smallest possible case, that of \emph{empty tetrahedra} (that is, lattice $3$-polytopes of size $4$).
-Indeed, the following infinite family of so-called \emph{Reeve tetrahedra} was described 60 years ago~\cite{Re57}:
+From the point of view of discrete geometry alone, it seems natural to classify, or enumerate, \emph{all} lattice polytopes of a given dimension and with a certain number of lattice points.
+We call the latter the \emph{size} of a lattice polytope.
+In dimension $1$ this is trivial, since the unique lattice segment of size $n$ is that of length $n-1$.
+In dimension $2$ it is also easy, at least from the theoretical point of view: Pick's Theorem implies that lattice polygons of size $n$ have area smaller than $n$, which in turn implies that they can be unimodularly transformed to fit in $[0,2n]^2$.
+Hence, there are finitely many of them and they can in principle be enumerated by brute force.
+However, in dimension $3$ and higher the task is a-priori undoable, since the number is infinite already for the smallest possible case, that of \emph{empty tetrahedra} (that is, lattice $3$-polytopes of size $4$).
+Indeed, the following infinite family of so-called \emph{Reeve tetrahedra} was described more than 60 years ago~\cite{Re57}:

 Still, Blanco and Santos~\cite{5points} found a way of making sense of the question in dimension $3$.
-They proved that for each size $n$, all but finitely many lattice $3$-polytopes have width one and they classified lattice polytopes of width larger than one and of sizes up to eleven~\cite{5points,6points,quasiminimals}, thus in particular classifying all $3$-dimensional DPS polytopes (partial classifications appeared also in~\cite{Curcic}).
-Here, the \emph{width} of a lattice polytope $P$ \emph{with respect to a linear functional} $\ell \in (\R^{d})^*$ is defined as
+They proved that, for each $n$, all but finitely many lattice $3$-polytopes of size $n$ have width one.
+They also enumerated lattice polytopes of width larger than one and of sizes up to eleven~\cite{5points,6points,quasiminimals}.